 In December 2018, we entered into a research collaboration and licensing agreement with Innovent.
 Under the terms of this agreement, Innovent received exclusive development and commercialization rights to our clinical-stage product candidates pemigatinib, itacitinib and parsaclisib in hematology and oncology in mainland China, Hong Kong, Macau and Taiwan.
 In January 2019, we recognized an upfront payment under this agreement of \$40.0 million upon our transfer of the functional intellectual property related to the clinical-stage product candidates to Innovent, which was recorded in milestone and contract revenues on the condensed consolidated statement of operations.
 The upfront milestone was recognized as revenue at a point in time upon our transfer of the licenses to Innovent for the right to use the functional intellectual property.
-In June 2019, we recognized the \$20.0 million milestone for the first related IND filing in China, which was recorded in milestone and contract revenues.
-In addition, we were initially eligible to receive up to an additional \$129.0 million in potential development and regulatory milestones.
+In addition, we are eligible to receive up to an additional \$104.0 million in potential development and regulatory milestones.

 We recognize development and regulatory milestones upon confirmation of achievement of the event, as development and regulatory approvals are events not controllable by us but rather development activities of Innovent and decisions made by regulatory agencies.